 Chimichurri Sauce is a perfect way to use a lot of parsley.
 And I have a lot of parsley.
-My garden is bursting with it.
+The garden is bursting with it.
 Since it's also grilling season, this spicy Argentinian sauce seemed like a perfect solution for making use of this abundance.
 Because if I don't keep harvesting it, the parsley will commandeer the entire garden.

 This makes chimichurri sauce kind of genius for grilled meat, I'm thinking.

 Chimichurri is so delicious on grilled meats, especially steak, and it can be used to marinate the meat as well.
 I also love it as a spread for sandwiches and burgers, as well as tacos and even pizza.
 I'm even planning to toss some pasta in this stuff.
 You can buy it in a jar, but it's super easy to make, so why would you?
 You will be glad you did because you can't beat the superb flavour of freshly picked herbs.
 Not to mention the stand out vibrant colour.

 I used Italian flat leafed parsley for this recipe, but the curly leaf stuff will work just as fine, too.
 I also used my magic bullet, just because it's easier for clean up.
 Of course, a food processor or blender will also work.
 Your chimichurri can be as spicy as you like, or not spicy at all.
 It will still be delicious.

 Parsley is the star in this flavourful, easy to make Chimicurri Sauce.
 Delicious on grilled meats, vegetables, tacos and burgers.

 - 1 1/2 cups parsley leaves coarsely chopped

 - 1 medium jalapeno seeded and chopped (optional)

 - 3/4 cup extra virgin olive oil